matej-veselovsky/yorani-normaliser/README.md

-# Normaliser for Yoranish dictionary
+# Normaliser for Yorani dictionary

-Main purpose of this program is to normalise the data in csv provided by creator of Yoranish language Lukáš Tomášek.
+Main purpose of this program is to normalise the data in csv provided by creator of Yorani language Lukáš Tomášek.
 He created the whole dictionary in an app in his phone.
 File formatting of exported csv turned out to be suboptimal for further use.

 ## Main problems with original csv: